sabrinaserique/Pesquisa_CEP/README.md

 # Search CEP

 A new Flutter project.
-Simple application in Flutter to search for address information through zip code.
+Application in Flutter to search for address information through zip code.

 ## Getting Started